II. Mechanism

 4. Other oral Third Generation Cephalosporins that are no longer available in the United States

-1. Cefditoren pivoxil (Spectracef)
+1. Cefditoren Pivoxil (Spectracef)

 2. Ceftibuten (Cedax)

 IV.
-Preparations: Parenteral agents
+Medications: Parenteral agents

 1. Cefotaxime (Claforan)

-1. Most Staphylococcus aureus and Anaerobic activity
+1. Most Staphylococcus Aureus and Anaerobic activity

 2. Adult: 1 to 2 grams IM or IV every 6 to 8 hours